-The match began on November 4th at 8 PM ET.
-It will likely run over many weeks and finish in February 2021.
+The match began on November 4th at 8 PM ET and ran through early February 2021.

-Neither side originally seemed to be in a significant hurry to get the match started, after agreeing to the challenge earlier this summer.
-Polk was originally happily (or unhappily?) training for the match while Negreanu was busy playing the WSOP on GG Poker, where he is an ambassador.
-However, poker fans didn’t have to wait as they have for the infamous Jungleman vs durrrr Challenge match.
+After agreeing to the challenge earlier this summer, neither side originally seemed to be in a significant hurry to get the match started.
+Polk was originally happy to train for the match while Negreanu was busy playing the WSOP on GG Poker, where he is an ambassador.
+However, poker fans didn’t have to wait as long as they did for the infamous Jungleman vs durrrr Challenge match to get underway.

-In a blog for Doug Polk’s Upswing Poker, it was suggested that the match wouldn’t happen until sometime after the GG Poker portion of the WSOP, which concluded by mid-September.
+In a blog for Doug Polk’s Upswing Poker, it was suggested that the match wouldn’t happen until sometime after the GG Poker portion of the WSOP, which concluded by mid-September of 2020.
 In late October, the pair agreed to the November 4th start date.